Omar Abdulrahman: Personal life

 Omar Abdulrahman has two sisters and three older brothers who are also involved in football: Ahmed Abdulrahman who played for Masfout but his career came to an end due to injury.
 Khaled Abdulrahman a defender and Mohamed Abdulrahman a forward both play currently for Al Ain.

 Media

 In 2016, Arabian Business ranked Abdulrahman 25 in its list of the 100 most powerful Arabs under 40.
 On 28 April 2013, Abdulrahman was chosen with sports commentator Faris Awad as ambassadors for The Million Player Competition.

 Sponsorships

 In October 2012, Abdulrahman signed on a contract with sportswear company Nike.
 In April 2013, Abdulrahman signed an agreement with Etisalat to become the brand ambassador and appear on its commercial and public campaigns and become an ambassador for social causes.
 Abdulrahman has been confirmed as ambassador and front cover for the Middle East edition of the Konami video game Pro Evolution Soccer 2016 alongside Barcelona's Neymar.

 2013 FIFA U-17 World Cup

-In June 2013, Abdulrahman was appointed by the Local Organising Committee as the official ambassador for the 2013 FIFA U-17 World Cup, which was held in the Emirates.
+In June 2013, Abdulrahman was appointed by the 2013 FIFA U-17 World Cup Local Organising Committee as the tournament's official ambassador.